neil7057/pjl_host_system/README.md

         -   increase quantity and check that sub totals and delivery charges adjust
         -   reduce quantity and check that sub totals and delivery charges adjust
     -   Size processing
-        -   remove clothing items with a aspcified size and ensure that the same product with a differnt size remains unaffected.
+        -   remove clothing items with a specified size and ensure that the same product with a differnt size remains unaffected.
         -   amend quantities on sized items to ensure only the particular sized product order is affected

  -  ####  Checkout Testing